ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```

 ### Example Usage
+Below find two examples of using this SDK to protect APIs and Web applications.
+Both samples are available under `samples` folder in this repository.

 Note that below examples are using additional npm modules.
-In order to install required npm modules run below commands
+In order to install required npm modules run below commands in your node.js application.
 ```
 npm install --save express
 npm install --save log4js
 npm install --save passport
-npm install --save express-session
+npm install --save express-session npm install --save pug
 ```

 #### Protecting APIs using the APIStrategy